Categories

 It’s the 11TH day of the 11TH month – Veterans Day here in the U.S.A.

-I’ve been employed by the United States Air Force for the past 38 years – going back to when I first signed on the dotted line of the delayed enlistment program near the start of my senior year in high school.
-I was hesitant in joining the military way back then, but it all turned out just right, and it’s become my career – both military and civilian.
-I’m looking forward to retirement within the next 12 months.
+I was employed by the United States Air Force for almost 40 years – going back to when I first signed on the dotted line of the delayed enlistment program near the start of my senior year in high school in 1984.
+I was hesitant in joining the military way back then, but it all turned out just right, and it became my career – both military and civilian.
+I’m enjoying retirement now, as I receive my monthly pension at the start of each new month.

 To my fellow Veterans – this is our day.
 From one Veteran to all of you – I thank you for serving your nation, so that we may be free indeed.